KartikTalwar/gmail.js/README.md

 #### OBSERVE
-It is considered best practise to wait for the gmail interface to be loaded before observing any XHR actions.
+It is considered best practice to wait for the gmail interface to be loaded before observing any XHR actions.
 ```js
 gmail.observe.on("load", function(){
     //... now you can safely register other observers using gmail.observe.on